Nine reflections on AI@UAE: Pioneering innovations in AI development and application

 4. Leadership

-The UAE’s AI strategy puts a lot of focus on capacity development training to the point that one of the objectives is to ‘ensure that 100% of senior leadership in government – Director-General, Ministerial and Senior-Ministerial levels – are trained and versed in AI”’
+The UAE’s AI strategy puts a lot of focus on capacity development training to the point that one of the objectives is to ‘ensure that 100% of senior leadership in government – Director-General, Ministerial and Senior-Ministerial levels – are trained and versed in AI’

-This reflects a new way to lead AI developments, one in which the AI technology is not a passive tool but directly interwoven with economic and social dynamics.
 The UAE’s focus on AI awareness of societal leadership could inspire solutions for reducing the gap between high interest in AI governance and low basic understanding of AI technology in governments and international organisations worldwide (see cartoon below).

 5. Timing

-The arrival of ChatGPT and the 2023 frenzy brought a lot of ‘knee-jerk’ AI governance initiatives worldwide.
+The arrival of ChatGPT and the 2023 frenzy around it brought a lot of ‘knee-jerk’ AI governance initiatives worldwide.
 You have hundreds of pages of laws and policies worldwide whose usability is already questioned due to fast AI developments.
-The UAE chose a ‘wait and see’ approach to see how AI impacts society and then regulate AI if existing rules on commerce, data, security, and the market cannot apply AI effectively.
+The UAE chose a ‘wait and see’ approach to see how AI impacts society and then regulate AI if existing rules on commerce, data, security, and the market cannot apply to AI effectively.
 This approach is worth studying further.

 6. Governance

-AI governance triggered a lot of confusion relating, among others, to long and often contradictory policy documents and regulations .
-The UAE is cutting through conceptual noise and connecting AI guidelines and potential future regulation with practical AI uses.
 For instance, the AI strategy mentions the importance of ‘connecting abstract discussions to [AI] pilots’, while the Principles and Guidelines on AI Ethics state that ‘accountability for the outcomes of an AI system should not lie with the system itself’.
-This simple and common-sense approach focuses AI governance at the top of pyramid where AI uses trigger economic, security, and other impacts on society.
+This simple and common-sense approach focuses AI governance at the top of a pyramid where AI uses trigger economic, security, and other impacts on society.

 7. Open-source